 Benefits of a reward system

-So, why do people use reward systems?
-Reward systems have a big range of benefits for both parents and kids:
+Reward systems have a wide range of benefits for both parents and kids:

 What is the goal of a reward system?